ypinhsuan/tp/docs/UserGuide.md

 #### Viewing change history : `view-history`

-You can use this command to see a list of changes that can be undone and redone.
+You can use this command to see a list of changes that can be undone or redone.

 **Format** : `view-history`